TheGetch/Burp-Suite-Certified-Practitioner-Prep/Methodology.md

     - Check for `Vary` in response and if its tied to the `User-Agent` *(more so when trying to identify the victim's browser, but the exam tells you its chrome)*
     - Check if page still caches when including arbitrary parameters: `/?evil='/><script>alert(1)</script>`
     - Try adding two `Host` headers, one being the exploit server (might reflect into something like `/resources/js/tracking.js`) *from: Web cache poisoning via ambiguous requests*
+        -  Try full URL in GET - if supported, then try changing Host header to collab.
+        - Learning materials also say try an @ sign in the beginning `GET @private-intranet/example HTTP/1.1`
     - See if any interesting cookies are set when hitting the homepage.
 If so, see *"Web cache poisoning with an unkeyed cookie"*
     - Check for other js files under `/js/` i.e. `/js/geolocate.js`
     - Test if non-existent paths are reflected in the response: `GET /random</p><script>alert(1)</script><p>foo` - This can poison cache even if reflected in your but not executed in original poisoned response.
 From *"URL normalization"*